HarutyunAg/jot/README.md

 # Jot
 **Jot** is a lightweight Python library for accessing nested strings in JSON files using dot notation.
+I often frustrated having many static strings spread all over code.
+With Jot, I can centralize my string resources in JSON files, allowing for cleaner code and easier updates.

 ## Usage example